 Distracted driving is a leading cause of auto accidents, injuries and deaths on our roads.

 “If only I had turned my phone off.”
-No Regrets When You DRIVE WITH CARE – Distracted Driving Safety Campaign
+No Regrets When You DRIVE WITH CARE – Distracted Driving Safety Message

 Prevent serious regrets by stopping cell phone usage when driving.
 No texting.
 No checking emails.
 No logging onto any of your social media or other apps.
 Eliminating distractions means to stop using all electronic devices not related to driving your vehicle, reducing the noise level, no eating or drinking while driving, stop all other activities and focus on road.